 Our programs

-Discover the future therapeutic solutions of chronic rhinitis and chronic rhinosinusitis - The Dianosic Active Resorbable Intranasal Scaffolds (ARIS).
+Discover the future therapeutic solutions of chronic rhinitis and chronic rhinosinusitis - The Dianosic Active Resorbable Intranasal Scaffolds (DIAXX).

-Dianosic develops the innovative ARIS platforms that benefit from proprietary drug-eluting, long-term resorbable polymer.
+Dianosic develops the innovative DIAXX platforms that benefit from proprietary drug-eluting, long-term resorbable polymer.

 There a is a need for treatment paradigm change to better manage patients, optimize treatment efficacy and safety.